tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

   - sql server

 ---
-This is my 400th blog post here on lessthandot and I decide to <del>steal</del> borrow Chrissie&#8217;s [idea][1] and ask a bunch of people if they have an interesting story to share about SQL.
+This is my 400th blog post here on lessthandot and I decide to <del>steal</del> borrow Chrissie's [idea][1] and ask a bunch of people if they have an interesting story to share about SQL.

 Here is how I asked it

-> As you may or may not know I&#8217;m an avid SQL fan.
+> As you may or may not know I'm an avid SQL fan.

-> I&#8217;m in the process of writing my 400th blogpost on lessthandot and I thought I would make it a little special and ask some special people about their experience with SQL.
-Just a few lines, why you like it or why you don&#8217;t like it.
+> I'm in the process of writing my 400th blogpost on lessthandot and I thought I would make it a little special and ask some special people about their experience with SQL.
+Just a few lines, why you like it or why you don't like it.
 Perhaps an anecdote about it.
 A bad memory, a good memory.
 Just a few lines or just one line would make me happy.
-But if you don&#8217;t want to I will understand also.
+But if you don't want to I will understand also.
 By SQL I could be about Access, Oracle SQL Server, DB2, NoSQL whatever comes to mind

 > I will be asking this question to a bunch of people.
-If you don&#8217;t mind include your twitter handle and blog URL so that I can add those
+If you don't mind include your twitter handle and blog URL so that I can add those

 I got a bunch of replies, here they are in the order that I received them.
 Feel free to add your own by leaving a comment

 * * *

 I fell in love with programming when doing some Excel VBA, from Excel I went to Access and I wrote some very cool programs in that, just until it became to slow for my needs.
 And then I switched to SQL-server.
-I started with SQL-server 2000 and I didn&#8217;t even have a clue how to install it.
+I started with SQL-server 2000 and I didn't even have a clue how to install it.
 I started learning and finding out I did it all wrong.
 SQL is not what I do best but I learned a lot, due in a big part because of the wonderful SQL-community and my friends at Lessthandot.

 christiaan baes ([@chrissie1][2]), [Blog][3]